 - One episode of Thunder Cats 2011 has Lion-O speak of someone losing their humanity, even though there are no humans ever featured in the series.

 - Mickey Mouse, besides the ears and tail, is barely a mouse himself.
 Walt Disney wouldn't let him be shown eating cheese.
-However, House of Mouse, created long after Walt's death, actually does show him having an affinity to cheese.
+However, cartoons such as House of Mouse, created long after Walt's death, actually do show him having an affinity to cheese.